Caroline Wozniacki: 2016: Early injuries and revival

 Wozniacki began her 2016 season at the Auckland Open, where she was defending finalist points.
 She beat Danka Kovinić, Christina McHale, and Alexandra Dulgheru to advance to the semifinals where she lost to eventual champion Sloane Stephens in straight sets.
 Wozniacki's next tournament was the Australian Open where she lost to Yulia Putintseva in the first round in three sets, marking her worst performance at the tournament.

 Her next tournament was the St. Petersburg Ladies' Trophy.
 She lost to Dominika Cibulková in the second round in straight sets.
 Wozniacki next played the Qatar Ladies Open for which she needed nine match points to beat Ana Konjuh in the first round.
 She was at one point up by a double break in the third set.
 In the second round, she faced Daria Gavrilova which she won in straight sets.
 Wozniacki then played Elena Vesnina in the third round, she fell in a grueling match.
 Wozniacki played in the Monterrey Open instead of defending her title in Kuala Lumpur.
 She defeated Olga Govortsova in the first round and Mirjana Lučić-Baroni in the second round; however, she fell in the quarterfinals to the eventual winner Heather Watson.
 Caroline then played at the BNP Paribas Open and fell in the second round to Zhang Shuai.
 This match marked the longest match so far in 2016, at 3 hours and 24 minutes.
 Then in the Miami Open Wozniacki made a promising start, defeating Vania King; however, she fell to 12th seed Elina Svitolina.

 Wozniacki was scheduled to play many clay court tournaments, but she injured her ankle during a practice, which put her out for all of the clay-court season.
 This break saw Wozniacki fall through the rankings from 22 down to 34, the lowest since May 2008.
 She withdrew from the French Open because her ankle was not 100%.

 Wozniacki played in Nottingham, her first tournament since the Miami Open in March and her first tournament after hiring her new coach David Kotyza.
 She won her first match in ten weeks defeating Çağla Büyükakçay, but falling in yet another three-set match to Anett Kontaveit in the second round.
 In her last tournament leading up to Wimbledon, Wozniacki played the Eastbourne International.
 She showed signs of improvement from her loss of form and injury, dismissing Alizé Cornet and seventh seed Sam Stosur and dropping only seven games in the two matches, then lost in a three-set match to qualifier Monica Puig.
-In Wimbledon, she went unseeded in the tournament, the first time since 2008 Australian Open, and lost to Svetlana Kuznetsova in the first round, resulting in her falling out of the top 50 for the first time since February 2008.
+In Wimbledon, unseeded the first time since 2008 Australian Open, she lost to Svetlana Kuznetsova in the first round, resulting in her falling out of the top 50 for the first time since February 2008.